OpenNebula/docs/source/user/virtual_resource_management/vm_guide.rst

 Instantiating Templates
 =======================

-The ``onetemplate instantiate`` command accepts a Template ID or name, and creates a VM instance (you can define the number of instances using the ``–multiple num_of_instances`` option) from the given template.
+The ``onetemplate instantiate`` command accepts a Template ID or name, and creates a VM instance (you can define the number of instances using the ``-multiple num_of_instances`` option) from the given template.

 .. code::